denisse-dev/irc-bouncer/README.md

 ```

 Upon first login you're required to set up a password for the `bouncie` user, you'll be disconnected after setting up the password.
-3. Connect to the instance again, enable two-step authentication by running the [TOTP script](provisioner/totp.sh) to enable *Time-based One-Time* passwords to SSH into the instance.
+3. Connect to the instance again, enable two-step authentication by running the [TOTP playbook](ansible/totp.yml) `ansible-playbook totp.yml` to enable *Time-based One-Time* passwords to SSH into the instance.

 ## Next steps:

-1. Add TOTP for SSH (Password logins are disabled already, I just want to set up TOTP using Linux PAM for fun).
+0. Map OFTC Tor hidden service to Proxychains.
+1. Configure Fail2Ban.
 2. Configure SELinux.
-3. Probably make ZNC's dashboard accesible only when using Tor.
-4. Probably configure fail2ban.
+3. Enable ZNC dashboard via SSH tunneling (currently the dashboard is disabled for security reasons).
+4. Enable a monitoring service (probably Grafana?).
+5. Investigate a way to automatically configure ZNC.
+6. Hack the planet.